Data-driven analyses and model-independent fits for present $b\to s \ell \ell$ results: Comparison of CMS and LHCb results

 \subsection{Theory predictions vs measurements}

-In order to illustrate the consistency of the CMS and LHCb data on the various observables within the $B\to K^*\mu^+\mu^-$ decay, we show the measurements and the SM guesstimates for each observable separately in Figure~\ref{fig:B0Kstar0mumu_Pi_CMS_LHCb_SM_pc_10_100_200}.
+In order to illustrate the consistency of the CMS and LHCb data on the various observables within the $B\to K^*\mu^+\mu^-$ decay, we show the measurements and the SM guesstimates for each observable separately in Figure~\ref{fig:B0Kstar0mumu_Pi_CMS_LHCb_SM_pc_10_100_200}.The CMS results correspond to the 140~fb$^{-1}$ dataset~\cite{CMS:2024atz}, while for LHCb we consider both the 2020 measurement based on 4.7~fb$^{-1}$~\cite{LHCb:2020lmf} and the recent 2025 update with 8.4~fb$^{-1}$ data~\cite{LHCb:2025update}.
+We first compare the CMS data with the LHCb 2020 results, and then separately with the updated LHCb 2025 results to illustrate the evolution in precision and consistency between the experiments.
 We consider the SM predictions using GRvDV23-FF with 10\% power corrections both for the low- and high-$q^2$ bins.
-It is interesting that most observables are compatible with the QCDf predictions, including a $10\%$ guesstimate for the non-factorisable power corrections, but the individual deviations, for example in the observables $P_2$ and $P_5{^\prime}$, are consistently reproduced by both datasets.
+It is interesting that most observables are compatible with the QCDf predictions, including a $10\%$ guesstimate for the non-factorisable power corrections, but the individual deviations, for example in the observables $P_2$ and $P_5{^\prime}$, are consistently reproduced by both CMS and LHCb datasets.